w3c/web-locks/proto-spec.md

 1. [Remove](https://infra.spec.whatwg.org/#list-remove) **lock** from the origin's **held lock set**.

+> TODO: Define how a lock held in a terminated agent is released.

 ### Lock Requests

 A **lock request** is a tuple of (*name*, *mode*).